 Goals for the Program:

-Effecting Change: We will work to adapt, refine, and implement strategies, frameworks, and professional development resources for use in our work with teachers that promote the achievement of all students in STEM.
+- Effecting Change: Our expectation is that district teams will work to adapt, refine, and implement Framework-based strategies and professional development resources with teachers, principals, and central staff in ways that are highly context-specific, influence policy and teaching practice, and ultimately promote the achievement of each and every student in STEM.

 Who Should Apply: